How to Manage Your Overwhelming Social Calendar

 If you’re an introvert like me, you can identify perfectly with this analogy.
 I may have a strong preference for sitting home all day in solitude, but I prefer even more to do certain things that cannot be done sitting around twiddling my thumbs!

-That’s why it’s so important to follow a few introvert-specific rules when it comes to managing your social life.
+That’s why it’s so important to follow a few introvert-specific rules when it comes to managing your social calendar.

 I’ve experienced both the uninspired state that comes from living in a vacuum as well as the deafening overwhelm that takes over when I step too far outside of it.
 These are the rules I follow to keep myself social, happy, and steadily progressing towards my personal goals.
 They also keep me moderately sane.